imark0007/imark0007/README.md

 ### Here's to the exciting journey ahead!

-### About Me
+# 💫 About Me:

-- 🔭 I’m currently working on API testing using Postman.
-- 🌱 I’m currently learning automation testing frameworks.
-- 💬 Ask me about software testing, Postman, and API testing.
-- 📫 How to reach me: arkatalukder99@gmail.com
-- ⚡ Fun fact: I love photography 📸 and exploring new technologies.
+🔭 I’m currently working on API testing using Postman.<br>🌱 I’m currently learning automation testing frameworks.<br>💬 Ask me about software testing, Postman, and API testing.<br>📫 How to reach me: arkatalukder99@gmail.com<br>⚡ Fun fact: I love photography 📸 and exploring new technologies.

 > [!IMPORTANT]
 > ## Skills